dvreeze/sudoku/hibernate-strategy.md

 What I am saying here is nothing new, of course.
 It is also consistent with advice given in the excellent book *Effective Java, 3rd Edition* by *Joshua Bloch*.
 That is a book that stood the test of time, and is applicable to more languages than just Java.
 To a large extent, that book is about writing *clear and predictable code*.
-One (of the 90) items in the book that stands out in the context of this article is *minimizing mutability*.
-That is consistent with *localizing side effects*, which is what this article is largely about, in the context of Hibernate.
+One of the 90 items in the book that stands out in the context of this article is *minimizing mutability*.
+That is consistent with *localizing and minimizing side effects*, which is what this article is largely about, in the context of Hibernate.

 ### Using total functions